Battle of Bautzen (1945): Drive on Dresden

 The Germans succeeded in linking up with the remnants of their forces in the Muskauer Forst, and throwing the local Polish and Soviet forces into chaos.
 The Polish Second Army lost cohesion and split into four groups.
 Several units of the Polish Second Army found themselves surrounded.
 In particular, the Polish 5th Infantry Division and 16th Tank Brigade were struck in the rear, suffering severe losses.
 The headquarters of the 5th Division, defended only by sapper and training battalions, came under attack.
 The command group managed to break through to the 16th Tank Brigade, but that unit itself was almost annihilated at Förstgen (Forsiegen); out of 1,300 soldiers, only about 100 survived.
 The commanding general of the Polish 5th Infantry Division, Aleksander Waszkiewicz, was killed.
-In the village of Niederkaina, today a part of Bautzen, between 196 and 300 captured German members of the Volkssturm were locked in a barn which was set on fire by retreating Polish or Soviet troops.
+In the village of Niederkaina, today a part of Bautzen, around 200 captured German members of the Volkssturm were killed by the retreating Soviet troops (the Niederkaina massacre).

 By 23 April the German breakthrough reached the Schwarzer Schöps River in the east, and Lohsa, Oppitz and Grossdubrau in the west.
 The main body of the German force was located in the forested region around Lohsa.
 The Germans continued their push toward Königswartha and Hoyerswerda.